plutopulp/adverse-media-screening/README.md

 ### Results Storage

-Results are automatically saved to `services/ai/results/`.
-Example results are loaded on first run to provide test data for reviewers.
+Screening results are automatically saved to `services/ai/results/`.
+This directory is gitignored and created automatically by Docker on first run.
+You'll start with an empty results list and build your screening history as you use the tool.

 ### Development vs Production